Watch the replay of Pedro's live AMA on X - no stone was left unturned ▶️

 Introduction

 So, what's considered a “high limit” when it comes to business credit cards?
 While there's no universal definition, business cards can offer limits ranging from $10,000 to $100,000 or more for qualified applicants.
-However, some cards can provide even higher limits based on factors like your company's revenue streams, spending patterns, and growth trajectory.
+The actual limit depends on your company's revenue, spending patterns, and plans for growth.
+Knowing what qualifies as a high limit helps you identify cards that best match your business needs.

 When it comes to selecting the best high limit business credit card for your company, it's important to consider more than just the maximum credit limit.